google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-precaching.md

 workbox.precaching.addRoute();
 ```

-## Incoming Requests to Precached Files
+## Incoming Requests for Precached Files

 One thing that `workbox.precaching` will do out of the box is manipulate
 the incoming network requests to try and match precached files.
 This